Bastion fort: Decline

+The bastion system of fortification had dominated military thinking since its introduction in 16th century Italy, until the first decades of the 19th century.
+The French engineer Sébastien Le Prestre de Vauban also devised an effective method to defeat them.
+Before Vauban, besiegers had driven a sap towards the fort until they reached the glacis, where artillery could be positioned to fire directly on the scarp wall to make a breach.
+Vauban used saps to create three successive lines of entrenchments surrounding the fort, known as "parallels".
+The first two parallels reduced the vulnerability of the sapping work to a sally by the defenders, while the third parallel allowed the besiegers to launch their attack from any point along its circumference.
+The final refinement devised by Vauban was first used at the Siege of Ath in 1697, when he placed his artillery in the third (innermost) parallel at a point close to the bastions, from where they could ricochet their shot along the inside of the parapet, dismounting the enemy guns and killing the defenders.

 In the nineteenth century, with the development of more powerful artillery and explosive shells, star forts were replaced by simpler but more robust polygonal forts.
-In the twentieth century, with the development of tanks and aerial warfare during and after the First World War, fixed fortifications became and have remained less important than in previous centuries.
+In the twentieth century, with the development of tanks and aerial warfare during and after the First World War, fixed fortifications diminished and have remained less important than in previous centuries.

 Star forts reappeared during the early twenty-first-century French intervention in Mali where they were built by the 17th Parachute Engineer Regiment.